 The second section of the book has three chapters that describe conceptual influences on the development of nursing theory.
-Thomas Kuhn calls the stage of scientific development before formal theories are structured as the "pre-paradigm" stage.
+Thomas Kuhn calls the stage of scientific development before formal theories are structured the "preparadigm stage."
 These scholars were working in this stage of our development, planting the seeds that grew into nursing theories.
 Nursing theorists today have stood on the shoulders of these "giants," building on their brilliant conceptualizations of the nature of nursing and the nurse-patient relationship.
-In Chapter 4 Dr. Lynne Dunphy, a noted historian and Nightingale scholar, illuminates the core ideas from Nightingale's work that have been essential foundations for the development of nursing theories.
+In Chapter 4, Dr. Lynne Dunphy, a noted historian and Nightingale scholar, illuminates the core ideas from Nightingale's work that have been essential foundations for the development of nursing theories.
 Although Nightingale did not develop a theory of nursing, she did provide a direction for the development of the profession and discipline.
-She believed in the natural or inherent healing ability of human beings, and that the goal of nursing was to facilitate the emergence of health and healing through attending to the person-environment relationship.
+She believed in the natural or inherent healing ability of human beings and that the goal of nursing was to facilitate the emergence of health and healing by attending to the person-environment relationship.
 She said that the goal of nursing was to put the patient in the best condition for nature to act, and she identified five environmental components essential to health.
-Nightingale saw nursing and medicine as separate fields, and emphasized the importance of systematic inquiry.
+Nightingale saw nursing and medicine as separate fields and emphasized the importance of systematic inquiry.
 Her spiritual nature and vision of nursing as an art continue to influence practice today.
+The emphasis on optimal healing environments in today's health-care systems can be related to Nightingale's ideas.
+The quality of the human-environment relationship is related to health and healing.

-In Chapter 5, Dr. Shirley Gordon and her contributors summarized the work of Ernestine Wiedenbach, Virginia Henderson, and Lydia Hall.
+In Chapter 5, Dr. Shirley Gordon summarized the work of Ernestine Wiedenbach, Virginia Henderson, and Lydia Hall.
 Wiedenbach emphasized the importance of reverence for life, respect for dignity, autonomy, worth, and uniqueness of each person, and a commitment to act on these values as the essence of a personal philosophy of nursing.
-Henderson described nursing as "getting into the skin" of the patient so that nurses would be able to provide the strength, will, or knowledge that was needed by the patient to heal or maintain health.
+Henderson described nursing as "getting into the skin" of the patient so that nurses would be able to provide the strength, will, or knowledge the patient needed to heal or maintain health.
 Lydia Hall is an inspiration to all who envision nursing as an autonomous discipline and practice.
-She created a model of nursing consisting of The Core, The Cure, and The Care, and implemented that model in the Loeb Center for Nursing and Rehabilitation.
+She created a model of nursing consisting of "the core, the cure, and the care" and implemented that model in the Loeb Center for Nursing and Rehabilitation.
 Physicians referred their patients to the Center, and nurses admitted the patients for nursing care.
 Nurses worked independently with patients to foster learning, growth, and healing.

 Chapter 6, written by a group of authors, focused on three nursing leaders who described the nurse-patient relationship: Hildegard Peplau, Ida Jean Orlando, and Joyce Travelbee.
 A psychiatric nurse, Peplau viewed the purpose of nursing as helping the patient gain the intellectual and interpersonal competencies necessary to heal.
 She articulated stages of the nurse-patient relationship, a framework for anxiety and nursing interventions to decrease anxiety.
-Travelbee emphasized the human-to-human relationship between nurse and person nursed, and spoke of the purpose of nursing as assisting the person(s) to prevent or cope with the experience of illness and suffering.
+Travelbee emphasized the human to-human relationship between nurse and person and spoke of the purpose of nursing as assisting the person(s) to prevent or cope with the experience of illness and suffering.
 Orlando described attributes of the nurse-patient relationship.
-She valued that relationship as central to the practice of nursing, and was the first to describe nursing process as identifying needs and responding to those needs.
+She valued relationship as central to the practice of nursing and was the first to describe nursing process as identifying and responding to needs.